Trump calls for a ceasefire deal on the war in Gaza as signs of progress emerge

 “MAKE THE DEAL IN GAZA.
 GET THE HOSTAGES BACK!!!”
 Trump wrote on social media early Sunday.
 Trump raised expectations Friday for a deal, saying there could be an agreement within the next week.

 Trump has repeatedly called for Israel and Hamas to end the war in Gaza.
-An eight-week ceasefire was reached just as he took office earlier this year, but Israel resumed the war in March.
+An eight-week ceasefire was reached just as he took office earlier this year, but Israel resumed the war in March after trying to get Hamas to accept new terms on next steps.

+Some Palestinians greeted the possibility of a new truce with skepticism after watching the last ceasefire shattered.

+“Since the beginning of the war, they have been promising us something like this: Release the hostages and we will stop the war,” said Abdel Hadi Al-Hour.
+“They did not stop the war."

-Trump also doubled down on his criticism of the legal proceedings against Netanyahu, who is on trial for alleged corruption, calling it "a POLITICAL WITCH HUNT, very similar to the Witch Hunt that I was forced to endure."
+Trump also doubled down on his criticism of the legal proceedings against Netanyahu, who is on trial for alleged corruption, calling it "a POLITICAL WITCH HUNT."

 In the post Saturday evening, Trump said the trial interfered with ceasefire talks.